John A. Knauss Marine Policy Fellowship 2025 Application Information

 - News Article: “Sea Grant Knauss Fellows Reflect on Year-long Marine Policy Experience” From the Coast to the Capital

 - See what other Knauss Fellows say about their experiences during their Fellowship at the link: Texas Sea Grant Knauss Fellows blog.

 - Students should submit applications to a State Sea Grant Program Office and not submit information directly into Grants.gov.

 - Submit the application PDF by email to Mia Zwolinski, Texas Sea Grant Research Coordinator, at: email@example.com.
 Applications should be received by Thursday, February 15, 2024, 5:00 PM CST, no exceptions.
 An email submission receipt will be provided to the applicant.

 - All six elements of the application must be completed by the student and submitted in one combined PDF document in the exact required order as noted in the Federal Funding Opportunity guidelines and as listed below.

-- It is recommended to contact your letter writers 4-6 weeks before the submission due date, by first of January, to provide adequate time for you to work with your pending referees.
+- It is recommended to contact your letter writers 4-6 weeks before the submission due date, ideally before the first of January, to provide adequate time for you to work with your pending referees.

-- Texas Sea Grant will complete the sub-elements of the Director Letter of Recommendation, budget, budget justification and other SF Federal forms.
+- Texas Sea Grant will complete the sub-elements of the Director Letter of Recommendation, 90-4 Budget Form, Budget Narrative, Project Abstract and other Research Related Federal forms.